This package contains three extensions to python-mode which I find useful when programming python. They are:

 are in the package and are pretty standard with nothing to

-compile. setup.py does everything without having to compiling
+compile. setup.py does everything without compiling anything.

 Installation of pycomplete consists of merely moving pycomplete.el